tldr-pages/tldr/pages/common/kubectl.md

 `kubectl cluster-info`

-- For getting explanations of fields:
+- Display an explanation of the fields shown:

 `kubectl explain deployment`